 Natural attenuation processes are evaluated following the decision flow chart presented in the August 15, 2002 Operation and Maintenance Plan.
+Per the flow chart, groundwater monitoring shall continue until TPH and BTEX concentrations are below cleanup levels for 2 consecutive events.
+Benzene remains above cleanup levels, so groundwater monitoring shall continue at the Site.
 The decision flow chart is available as Appendix 6.4.